Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

-7. Before the recruitment process starts it is responsibility of HR to check in if the relevant position details are available or not.
-Is HR clearly checking recruitment and selection policy sample.
+7. Before the recruitment process starts it is the responsibility of HR to check-in if the relevant position details are available or not.
+Is HR clearly checking the recruitment and selection policy sample?

-8. All necessary approvals must be taken in advance before the commencement of recruitment phase.
+8. All necessary approvals must be taken in advance before the commencement of the recruitment phase.

-Internal advertising is used when a particular vacancy can be filled with a candidate already working in the company also the manager/supervisor are willing to absorb the talent internally rather looking for external talent.
+Internal advertising is used when a particular vacancy can be filled with a candidate already working in the company also the manager/supervisor are willing to absorb the talent internally rather than looking for external talent.
 Mostly internal advertisement is done on the intranet or notice board.
-However vacancy can be discussed in meetings as well.
+However, vacancies can be discussed in meetings as well.

 Process of internal advertising:

-b) Once Hr is notified on internal filling of vacancy by the relevant department ,
+b) Once Hr is notified of the internal filling of vacancy by the relevant department,

 How to apply for internal vacancy:

-2. The CV is sent for acceptance and processing it further.
+2. The CV is sent for acceptance and processing further.

-3. The candidate whose work experience, skills, qualification matched with the profile is called for an interview.
+3. The candidate whose work experience, skills, and qualifications matched the profile is called for an interview.

 4. Normal recruitment and selection process is carried out in case of internal advertisement.

-Advertisement which is done with a source external to organisation is known as external advertisement.
-It is generally done through internet or by external employment services.
+An advertisement that is done with a source external to the organization is known as an external advertisement.
+It is generally done through the internet or by external employment services.